Locations:

 Diagnosis and Tests

-Your healthcare provider will perform a physical exam and pelvic exam.
-They’ll also ask about your symptoms.
+Your healthcare provider will ask about your symptoms and medical history.
+They’ll likely do a physical exam and pelvic exam.

 Management and Treatment

-If the opening is large, you may need a temporary colostomy.
-This procedure diverts poop (stool) away from your large intestine and rectum until the fistula heals.
-Stool leaves your body through a surgical opening in your abdomen called a stoma.
+If the fistula is large or complex, you may need a temporary colostomy.
+This procedure diverts poop away from your large intestine and rectum until the fistula heals.
+Poop leaves your body through a surgical opening in your abdomen called a stoma.
 It collects in a bag that you change regularly.
 You’ll need another surgery later to reconnect your intestine and close the stoma.

 Care at Cleveland Clinic